 You’ll find lifeguards on duty along some stretches of the beach and portable washrooms.
 If you have a physical challenge, watch out for the slope from the dune toward the beach, which can be steep.

 The jaw-dropping sunset at Madaket is a bucket list moment.
-If you’re lucky, you can sight a shark or spot a seal tossing around in the waters or basking on the shores.
+If you’re lucky, you can see a shark or a seal tossing around in the waters or basking on the shores.
 Carry along with you a chair, food, and drink or head over to Millie’s for the freshest lobster rolls or tangy ceviche.
 Remember to grab their famous Madaket Mystery as you take in this awe-inspiring moment.